- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Expats must first find and secure a job before applying for their working visa.
 Once this is done, the employer is largely responsible for the application process.

-After negotiating the terms of employment, the employer applies to the Qatari government to hire an expatriate.
-Given the number of foreign workers in Qatar, many companies are familiar with the application process and some even have a separate department devoted to it.
+After negotiating the terms of employment, the employer applies to the Qatari government to hire an expatriate through the Ministry of Interiors.
+Given the number of foreign workers in Qatar, many companies are familiar with the application process and some even have a department devoted to it.

-The company should know which documents are needed to start the application process since requirements often vary between jobs.
-Expats should have multiple, notarised copies of all the required documents for their personal records.
+The company should know which documents are needed to start the application process, since requirements often vary between jobs.
+We recommend that expats keep multiple, notarised copies of all the required documents for their personal records.

 Step 3 – Receive a temporary visa and travel to Qatar